-Bus Travel (Evans Head Preschool only)
+▶ Bus Travel (Evans Head Preschool only)

 Educators partner with parents who chose to send their child to our from preschool on the Government School Bus to keep children safe (Arrivals and Departures Policy and Procedures).
 Educators will communicate directly with affected parents/guardians about arrangements and routines.
+Ensure you notify us if your child will not be attending, so we know they are safe.